Nuclear power in South Africa: Nuclear expertise in South Africa

-In 2016, the IAEA Concluded a Long Term Operational Safety Review at South Africa’s Koeberg Nuclear Power Plant.
-The Pre-SALTO (Safety Aspects of Long Term Operation) review mission was requested by the Government of South Africa’s Department of Energy.
+In 2016 the IAEA concluded a Long Term Operational Safety Review at South Africa’s Koeberg Nuclear Power Plant.
+The Pre-SALTO (Safety Aspects of Long Term Operation) review mission was requested by the Government of South Africa's Department of Energy.
 "A SALTO peer review is a comprehensive safety review addressing strategy and key elements for the safe Long Term Operation of nuclear power plants".

-Other Nuclear Energy news and more reading: